GENI-NSF/geni-tools/README-omni.txt

   If an Aggregate Manager URL is supplied, only resources from that AM will be listed.

-  If the "-n" flag s used the native RSpec is returned instead of an omnispec.
-The "-n" flag requires the "-a" flag also be used to specify an aggregate manager.
+  If the "-n" flag is used then the native RSpec is returned instead of an omnispec.

+  -n gives native format; otherwise print omnispec in json format
+     Note: omnispecs are deprecated.
+Native format is preferred.
+  -o writes to file instead of stdout; omnispec written to 1 file,
+     native format written to single file per aggregate.
+  -p gives filename prefix for each output file

+  File names will indicate the slice name, file format, and either the number of Aggregates represented (omnispecs), or which aggregate is represented (native format).
+  EG: myprefix-myslice-rspec-localhost-8001.xml

 ==== createsliver ====
  * format:  omni.py createsliver [-a AM-URL [-n]] <slice-name> <spec file>